-- A minimum overall GPA of 2.0 is and a GPA of 2.5 in all required GERO, HUSE, SOWK courses are required.
+- A minimum overall GPA of 2.0 and a grade of 2.5 in all required GERO, HUSE, SOWK courses are required.

 - Completion of HUSE 112 and HUSE 242 is mandatory prior to practicum for those students desiring practicum placement in an addiction agency.

 - Completion of HUSE 110 is mandatory prior to practicum for those students desiring practicum placement working with families and/or children.

 - Completion of GERO 100, and two credits of Gerontology seminars is mandatory prior to practicum for those students desiring practicum placement working with older adults.

 - All students are required to demonstrate in writing volunteer work, and/or life experience and how that experience has prepared them for the Human Services Program and work in the human services field.

 - All students are required to submit in writing the type of agency and/or population they desire for their practicum experience.